 By Shashank Hegde on Jun 17, 2016 3:10:34 AM

-Continuous Integration (CI) is a software development practice where members of a team integrate their work frequently.
-Integrations can range from once to several times daily.
+Continuous Integration (CI) is a software development practice at Trigent where members of development teams integrate their work frequently using the agile methodology.
+Integration testing can range from once to several times daily.
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
 The main aim of CI is to provide instant feedback when a defect is found in the code so that the defect can be rectified as soon as possible.

 CI runs have two major phases: